Skip to main content

 Response

 The API returns a streaming response with the content of the requested URL.
-The behavior depends on the content type detected:
+The behavior depends on the content type detected and the includeResources parameter:

 • HTML Content: Returns the HTML with Content-Type: text/html.
 No attachment header is set, allowing the content to be rendered in the browser.